-The Serving Library maintains a collection of framed objects, each the source of an illustration that has appeared on the pages of Bulletins of The Serving Library or its predecessor Dot Dot Dot.
+The Serving Library maintains a collection of framed objects, each the source of an illustration that has appeared on the pages of our journal or its predecessor Dot Dot Dot.
 The collection includes items as diverse as record sleeves, watercolors, woodcuts, polaroids, drawings, screen-prints, airbrush paintings, a car number plate, and a ouija board.
 Together these varied objects decorate the walls of the library to be drawn into our programs, essentially serving as a toolbox for teaching.

 The collection may be previewed here.
 It is also possible for other institutions to borrow one or more of the objects by arrangement.
 (For more information about loans contact email@example.com.)

 The collection has accumulated over time, expanding gradually with the support of countless colleagues and institutions as it passed through various host venues across Europe and North America before arriving at a location of its own in Liverpool—first at a storefront in the city’s old mercantile district, and now in residence at Exhibition Research Lab (ERL), School of Art & Design at Liverpool John Moores University (LJMU).
 The collection at ERL is open irregularly, or by appointment via firstname.lastname@example.org.